Reopening Lakeview East – UPDATEDSammi Saliba2021-05-13T16:42:39-05:00

 The Lakeview East Chamber of Commerce is dedicated to helping our businesses reopen safely and within state and local guidelines.
 We will be providing our businesses with the resources needed to prepare to fully reopen.
 We will be following the 5 Phase plans set out by Governor Pritzker and Mayor Lightfoot, and the necessary precautions set out by the Centers for Disease Control and Prevention.

-Chicago is in Phase 4 without any mitigation measures.
+Chicago is in the Phase 4 Bridge Phase.
 These restrictions are the most up to date and take precedence over the industry-specific guidelines if there are points of contradiction.

 Click here to view all up-to-date Phase IV Capacity Guidelines

 The following indoor & outdoor capacity changes will take effect immediately in Chicago:

 - Bars and restaurants: Indoor and outdoor dining at restaurants and bars with tables spaced 6-feet apart.

 - Indoors: 75% capacity; table size < 10.

 - Outdoors: 6 feet between parties; table size < 10